Kepak secures access to $122bn US burger market

 While several Irish processors have secured licenses to sell high-value steak cuts, such as fillet and rib-eye, into the US market since the lifting of the BSE-inspired embargo on European beef in 2015, Kepak is the first to secure one for mince, known in the trade as manufactured beef.

-Mince for the burger industry acounts for the bulk of US meat imports, which totals over one million tonnes annually.
+Mince for the burger industry accounts for the bulk of US meat imports, which totals more than one million tonnes annually.

 US beef imports are subject to tariffs above certain volumes.
 Whether Kepak’s exports will breach this ceiling is dependent of the amount of business it secures.